ElementUser/IP-Subnet-Calculator/README.md

 Afterwards, simply run either the Windows command prompt or Windows Powershell and navigate to the directory calculate.py and ipSubnetLogic.py are in.

-Run calculate.py with either of the following command syntax (without the < or > brackets):
+Run calculate.py with either of the following command syntax (without the quotation marks)

 python calculate.py

-python calculate.py <givenSubnetMask> <hostIPAddress>
+python calculate.py "givenSubnetMask" "hostIPAddress"

 The above commands can also be run in Mac or Linux by specifying calculate.py as the target file to run.